mayan-edms/Mayan-EDMS/docs/chapters/indexes.rst

-.. _indexes:

 Indexes
 =======

-Indexes are an automatic method to hierarchically organize documents in relation to their properties (:doc:`metadata`, label, MIME type, etc).
+Indexes are an automatic method to hierarchically organize documents in relation to their properties (:doc:`../chapters/metadata`, label, MIME type, etc).
 To use indexes you need to first create an index template.
-Once created, associate the index to one or more :doc:`document_types`.
+Once created, associate the index to one or more :doc:`../chapters/document_types`.

 Index are hierarchical models so a tree template needs to be specified for them.
 This tree template will contain references to document metadata or properties